An easy recipe for a tasty homemade Greek yogurt dip that goes perfectly with cut up veggies, cheese crisps or plain pork rinds.

 It’s easy!
 Scroll down to the recipe card for the detailed instructions.
 Here are the basic steps:

 1. Simply mix all the ingredients together in a small serving bowl.
+You can mix them by hand.
+There’s no need for any special equipment.

 2. Allow the dip to rest for 15 minutes at room temperature before serving.
 This will enable the flavors to meld.